Updated:

 few that are known to have been used.
 Ben J. Middleditch

-manufactured the first fuel injection systems that were used on some of these
+manufactured the first fuel injection systems designed by the Peterson

 of fuel feeder-injectors in the proceeding years after.
 Two or three